koffiebaard/consolia-api/readme.md

 # Consolia API in Go w/ MySQL

-Back-office API for Consolia (a webcomic).
+Back-office API for [Consolia](https://consolia-comic.com/), a webcomic.
 Back-office, as in only used by the admin panel and not by the website itself.

 It's a simple REST API written in Go, backed by MySQL.
 It primarily uses: